floratos-lab/hipc-signature/data_management.md

 This document describes the steps involved to handle such an update.

 1. copy the data to the directory called `source_data`
+2. update the matching gene background data
-2. run the script called `raw_data_process.py` (under directory `tools`) to process the new data.
-This script both creates the proper data format required by the loading process and re-generates three relevant config files.
+3. run the script called `raw_data_process.py` (under directory `tools`) to process the new data.
+This script both creates the proper data format required by the loading process and re-generates three relevant config files. *This may not be obvious: the loading config files depend on the source data, so this step must be done before rebuilding the application.*
-3. rebulid the application. deploy it either at this point (run `redeploy.bat` to do both tasks), or after data is loaded in step 4
-4. reload the submission data by running `restore_background_data.bat` and then `load_submission_data.bat`
-5. after verifying that the local deloyment works fine, deploy to the public instance on Google cloud
+   > like this `python3 tools/raw_data_process.py`
+4. rebulid the application
+   > like this `dev/build.sh`
+5. load the data
+   > like this `dev/reload.sh`